timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 which covers git & GitHub but many other topics besides (corresponding [GitHub repo here](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).

 You will find that different tutorials will train you in different tools; some focus on the command line, others use one of several graphical clients.
 The command line is certainly the most ubiquitous, and if you become a serious developer `git`'s command line interface is a must-know.
-However, in this nanocourse, many of you will probably we able to get by using the git support built into VS Code.
+However, in this nanocourse, many of you will probably be able to get by using the git support built into VS Code.
 If you really get into trouble, the command-line or a more sophisticated graphical client is always there for you.

 *Required*: Julia packages are best started and cloned from within Julia itself.